onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 // `.memory`, `.disk` or `.none`.
 ```

-If you used a processor when you retrieve the image, the processed image will be stored in cache.
-In this case, also
+If a processor is applied when retrieving an image, the processed image will be cached.
+In this scenario, remember to
-pass the processor identifier:
+also include the processor identifier when manipulating the cache:

 ```swift
 let processor = RoundCornerImageProcessor(cornerRadius: 20)